 Constance Bennett and Myrna Loy, among others, turned the script down.
 Claudette Colbert only accepted because Capra promised he would double her salary and she would be done in four weeks.
-She disliked the film so much she didn't even attend the Oscars; when she won for Best Actress she was found about to leave on a trip and was rushed to the ceremony, where she made her acceptance speech in a traveling suit.
+She disliked the film so much, however, that she did not even attend the Oscars; when she won for Best Actress, she was found about to leave on a trip and was rushed to the ceremony, where she made her acceptance speech in a traveling suit.

-When director Frank Capra asked Claudette Colbert to expose her leg for the hitchhiking scene, she at first refused.
-Later, after having seen the leg of her body double, she changed her mind insisting that "that is not my leg!"
+When director Frank Capra asked Claudette Colbert to expose her leg for the hitchhiking scene, she initially refused.
+Later, after having seen the leg of her body double, she changed her mind, insisting that "that is not my leg!"

-It is widely believed that MGM ensured their contracted star Clark Gable received the Best Actor Oscar to promote his career at the studio.
-Only three actors were nominated that year, and it was widely believed Charles Laughton would have easily won for his highly acclaimed performance as the tyrannical father in The Barretts of Wimpole Street had he received a nomination.
+It is widely believed that MGM ensured their contracted star Clark Gable would receive the Best Actor Oscar to promote his career at the studio.
+Only three actors were nominated that year, and it was widely believed Charles Laughton would have easily won for his highly acclaimed performance as the tyrannical father in The Barretts of Wimpole Street (1934) had he received a nomination.